Stiefel-Networks/stiefel_networks/README.md

-# steifel_networks
+# stiefel_networks

-Exploring the expressive power of neural networks with linearities constrained to the [Steifel manifold](https://en.wikipedia.org/wiki/Stiefel_manifold)
+Exploring the expressive power of neural networks with linearities constrained to the [Stiefel manifold](https://en.wikipedia.org/wiki/Stiefel_manifold)